 Based on the similarity between the online case questions and the GMAT questions, here is how our team recommends preparing before your interview:

 These cases are your best guide to what the online test will look like.
+Recent candidates have noted, however, that the practice case was easier than the actual online case.

 2. Study using practice questions for the GMAT test.